Wickham Festival News

 The Proclaimers

-After abandoning plans for a 2021 release/tour, 2022 has seen The Proclaimers recording their 12th studio album at the legendary Rockfield Studios in Wales with producer Dave Eringa.
-Confirmation of an autumn release date will be confirmed soon.
+2022 had seen The Proclaimers release their 12th studio album to immense acclaim.
+Dentures Out saw them record again at the legendary Rockfield Studios in Wales with producer Dave Eringa.

-Strikingly individual, twin brothers Craig and Charlie Reid emerged 31 years ago with their debut album This Is The Story and Top 3 single ‘Letter from America’.
-Since then their enduring appeal across generations has have over the years seen them enjoy huge success across the globe
+Strikingly individual, twin brothers Craig and Charlie Reid emerged 34 years ago with their debut album This Is The Story and Top 3 single ‘Letter from America’.
+Since then their enduring appeal across generations has have over the years seen them enjoy huge success across the globe.

 The Proclaimers have carved out a niche for themselves in the netherworld where pop, folk, new wave and punk collide.
 In the process, they have enjoyed Gold and Platinum singles and albums in UK, USA, Canada, Australia and New Zealand.